 The star connected side is protected by a restricted earth fault protection shown in the figure below.

-The relay has to be very sensitive for sensing the earth fault, and it would operate for spurious signal, external faults and switch surges.
-The relay is set as per practice, so as to operate for earth fault current of the order of 15 % of rated winding current.
+The earth fault relay must be very sensitive for sensing the fault.
+The relay is designed for sensing the fault current which is 15% more than that of the rated winding current.
 Such settings protect a restricted portion of the winding.
 Hence the name restricted earth fault protection.

-The stabilising resistor is connected in series with the relay for avoiding the magnetising inrush current and also the saturation of the current transformer.
+The stabilising current is connected in series with the relay for avoiding the magnetising inrush current.